Azure-Samples/azuresandbox/terraform-azurerm-mssql/README.md

 ### Terraform Resources

-This section lists the resources included in this configuration.
+This section lists the resources included in this configuration ([Step-By-Step Video](https://youtu.be/-nuc-Q6N430)).

 #### Azure SQL Database